bbhtt/gh-site-source/content/microposts.md

 Small thoughts, rants and vents

+#### 2026-08-08T18:24:00+05:30

+I am really disheartened to see Blackpink's 10th anniversary drama.
+While I agree that it was lackluster and communication fell apart somewhere, I absolutely hate the attacks being thrown at the pinks.
+I think it's ok to express disagreement or make memes/fun of the situation but not that please.

+The other thing is today's live was very sad to see.
+They were clearly disturbed about something but they tried to put on a happy face for the fans and I love them for that.

+I really really hope they continue Blackpink and if not under YGE then they should try to buy the brand back together.
+I'm going to miss seeing them together in concerts and lives otherwise.

 #### 2026-08-05T06:26:00+05:30

 I am watching House of the dragon S3 and it's a bit frustrating how they are dragging things out.
 Really the only interesting thing in the show is the dragons.
 The rest is just a worse GoT.